keeping them lovely

 Do not use oil-based products (oil-based eye makeup, makeup remover, moisturizer, cleanser, sunscreen, Micellar Water or any product that contains glycol or glycerin) on or near your lashes.
 Use products with non-oily, non-creamy formulas to remove eye makeup.
 Oil-based and glycol/glycerine based makeup products will dissolve the adhesive on the eyelash extensions, and will cause your extensions to fall off sooner than expected.

-DO use lash bath, lash bath, bath please.
+DO use lash bath please and thank you.

 Avoid rubbing your eyes roughly when cleaning your face.